mavlink/mavlink-devguide/en/services/camera.md

 - MAVLink camera component.
 - Autopilot, in order to detect autopilot-connected cameras.

+> [!NOTE]
-> **Note** If a receiving system stops receiving heartbeats from the camera it is assumed to be _disconnected_, and should be removed from the list of available cameras.
+> If a receiving system stops receiving heartbeats from the camera it is assumed to be _disconnected_, and should be removed from the list of available cameras.
 > If heartbeats are again detected, the _camera identification_ process below must be restarted from the beginning.

-<span></span>
+> [!NOTE]

-> **Note** If a vehicle has more than one MAVLink camera, each camera will have a different component ID and send its own heartbeat.
+> If a vehicle has more than one MAVLink camera, each camera will have a different component ID and send its own heartbeat.
 > The vehicle autopilot might also have directly connected cameras, which are separately addressed by a camera device id.
 > The GCS should create multiple instances of a camera controller based on the component ID of each camera, and also the component ID of the autopilot and each of its attached camera devices.
 > All commands are sent to a specific camera by addressing the command to a specific component ID, and additionally the camera device id for autopilots.